Little Red Dots as Obscured Little Blue Dots: A Super-Eddington Unification Model: Discussion and summary

 Taken together, these results support an interpretation in which LRDs are not a distinct class of engines, but rather the obscured, high-inclination tail of a population of compact, super-Eddington BLAGNs, whose less-reddened, more face-on analogues are observed as LBDs.
-The combination of anisotropic, intrinsically blue SEDs, modest BLR and dust covering factors, and orientation-dependent continuum dilution appears capable of explaining, within a single framework, the defining phenomenology of LRDs: their extreme H$\alpha$ EWs, large Balmer decrements, weak high-ionization UV lines, V-shaped continua, muted IR output, and the generally low level of rest–UV/optical variability expected when the observed continuum is dominated by the geometrically thick outer flow and reprocessed emission.
+The combination of anisotropic, intrinsically blue SEDs, modest BLR and dust covering factors, and orientation-dependent continuum dilution appears capable of explaining, within a single framework, the defining phenomenology of LRDs: their extreme H$\alpha$ EWs, large Balmer decrements and Balmer breaks, weak high-ionization UV lines, V-shaped continua, muted IR output, and the generally low level of rest–UV/optical variability expected when the observed continuum is dominated by the geometrically thick outer flow and reprocessed emission.

-Exponential Balmer wings have been reported in many LRDs, particularly in the highest–S/N JWST spectra where a double–sided exponential component is often statistically preferred, consistent with some contribution from electron scattering.
-However, recent Rosetta Stone analyses show that similar non–Gaussian, approximately exponential Balmer wings are not unique to LRDs but are also present in the LBD archetype, and even in standard low–$z$ Type~1 AGNs \citep{Brazzini2026,Wada2026,Laor2006}.
-This implies that exponential wings alone do not require -- nor uniquely diagnose -- an LRD–specific, pc–scale nuclear cocoon \citep[e.g.,][]{Torralba2025,Brazzini2026}.
-In our scenario, approximately exponential Balmer wings can arise naturally from thermal Thomson scattering by free electrons within (or immediately surrounding) the BLR, for modest scattering optical depths compatible with BLR–scale columns and ionized fractions \citep[as originally suggested by][]{Laor2006}.
+Exponential Balmer wings have been reported in many LRDs, particularly in the highest--S/N JWST spectra where a double-sided exponential component often provides a statistically preferred fit, prompting suggestions that electron scattering contributes to the line broadening.
+However, recent analyses have shown that similar non-Gaussian, approximately exponential Balmer wings are not unique to LRDs but are also common in LBDs and even in nearby Type~1 AGNs \citep{Brazzini2026,Wada2026,Laor2006}. {We have recently shown that such wings arise naturally from a radially stratified, virialized BLR, in which the superposition of emission from clouds spanning a range of radii and characteristic velocities produces an approximately exponential profile, without requiring Thomson scattering to be the dominant broadening mechanism \citep{Madau2026Wings}; a similar conclusion has been reached by \cite{Scholtz2026wings}.
+Electron scattering may still provide a secondary contribution in some sources, but exponential wings alone neither require nor uniquely diagnose an LRD-specific, pc-scale nuclear cocoon \citep[e.g.,][]{Torralba2026,Brazzini2026}. }